ericksont11/bamazon/README.md

 ## Notes

 This application requires node.js and MySQL to run.
-Your MySQL key should be included in a .env file as shown below
+Your MySQL password should be included in a .env file as shown below

   * password='mypassword'